Twin-pipe nose flute

 Yang-Qin (Chinese Dulcimer)

 A classical Chinese instrument that is very popular here in Taiwan, the Yang-Qin is a hammered dulcimer with an almost square soundboard.
-It is said to have originally come from Persia (Iran) and was once called the ‘foreign zither’ but has become so ensconced in Chinese culture that it is now considered a Chinese and Taiwanese instrument.
+It is said to have originally come from Persia (Iran) and was once called the ‘foreign zither’ but has become so ensconced in Chinese culture that it is now considered a Chinese instrument.

 Lubuw (Mouth Harp)